RHS Garden Bridgewater

 RHS Garden Bridgewater is the Royal Horticultural Society's fifth public display garden.
 It is located in the village of Worsley in Salford, Greater Manchester, England.

 Gardens

 Bridgewater Gardens has been created in 154 acres of the former Worsley New Hall estate, with the Bridgewater Canal forming the southern boundary.
-It is the RHS's first new garden since it acquired Harlow Carr in North Yorkshire in 2001, and is one of Europe's largest gardening projects.
+It is the RHS's first new garden since it acquired Harlow Carr in North Yorkshire in 2001, and was one of Europe's largest gardening projects when under construction.
+It opened to the public in May of 2021 and since then has led the way in developing a unique blend of heritage landscape assets combined with biodiversity initiatives and underpinned with community based outreach programmes.

+In 2022 the garden was awarded first place in The European Heritage Garden Network's (EHGN) category of 'Best Contemporary Garden in a Heritage Setting'.

 Landscape architect Tom Stuart-Smith has created the overall plan, in which the walled kitchen garden will be restored, historic features such as the tree-lined Garden Approach recreated, and the lost terraces reworked.
-Marcus Chilton-Jones has been appointed the first curator of the garden.
+Marcus Chilton-Jones was appointed the first curator of the garden in January of 2017 with responsibility for overseeing the horticultural evolution of the new site.